StreetScienceCommunity/StreetScienceCommunity.github.io/_events/2019-03-10-first_public_workshop.md

   /images/events/2019-03-10-first_public_workshop/DSC_9661.jpg"
 %}

-We started the day with short introduction to beer, yeast, DNA, but also lab safety.
-We organized after some games around pipetting and centrifuge to make the participants more comfortable with both.
+We started the day with a short introduction to beer, yeast, DNA and of course lab safety.
+Then all participants took part in some fun games on pipetting and centrifuging to make them more comfortable with both.

 {% include event-images.html images="
   /images/events/2019-03-10-first_public_workshop/DSC_9563.jpg